 The types of service packages you can get from a provider can vary greatly, from ad hoc hourly support when you need it, to monthly recurring service contracts that provide everything from soup to nuts when it comes to IT support.

 There are literally thousands of MSPs across the U.S. of varying sizes and service offerings, so its important to pick the provider who you feel can be a true partner to your organization.

 There are 2 basic models of outsourced IT which need to be considered before looking at pricing.

 - Fully Outsourced IT - No on-site IT employees.
 Troubleshooting, security monitoring, backups, updates and more are provided by the MSP.
 Servers may be stored and managed by the MSP at an off-site data center.
 The MSP should be considered your strategic technology partner.

-- Co-Managed IT – The organization has an existing IT staff but is looking for assistance.
-This could include off loading routine work such as updates, back ups, security monitoring and even help desk to free up internal resources.
+- Co-Managed IT – The organization has an existing information technology staff but is looking for assistance.
+This could include off loading routine computing system work such as updates, back ups, security monitoring and even help desk to free up internal resources.
 Or the opposite, where basic staff is in place to run the day-to-day, but needs specialized talent not available in-house.

 In general, small to mid sized organizations tend to choose the fully outsourced method.
-In addition to dramatically lowering costs, they benefit from access to technology experts who are in the trenches day after day with similar organizations, and are in the best position to give guidance.
+In addition to dramatically lowering costs and increasing efficiency, they benefit from access to technology experts who are in the trenches day after day with similar organizations, and are in the best position to give guidance.

 Let’s take a deeper look at various options for providing IT support to your business.